Showing posts with label Ontbijtkoek (Dutch Spice Bread). Show all posts

 It's actually called "breakfast cake", this ontbijtkoek, but Dutch spice bread seems a more appropriate term in English.
 Favored by young and old, ontbijtkoek is an integral part of the breakfast table in Holland.
 It also shows up as a quick pick-me-up around four o'clock with a cup of tea, and it performs as the key ingredient for a children's birthday game called "koekhappen", i.e. cake nipping.
 This is where slices of ontbijtkoek are strung on a piece of wire or string and held above the heads of blindfolded children.
 Like birds in a nest, they strain their little necks up, mouths open wide, in hope of catching a crumb.
 The joke for the grownups is of course to lower the cake within reach and then yank it up, so that the kids bite into air instead of a sweet treat.
 One of the commercials that still has me laughing out loud is this one for a famous ontbijtkoek brand.

-Ontbijtkoek, just like that other Dutch favorite, honey cake, is not traditionally baked at home.
-Not many breads or cakes are any more, unfortunately, and these breakfast beauties are of course produced commercially.
-Isn't it sad, in a way, that the recipe I am developing is based on a benchmark product that has been produced en masse and in ways that I could possibly never reproduce at home.
-Just the thought is almost enough to want you to give up, but heck!
-I wouldn't be Dutch if I didn't at least try!
-And am I glad to say that the homemade version is as good, or even better, than the store-bought version!?
-Go on, have a try, you'll be glad you did!
+Ontbijtkoek, just like that other Dutch favorite, honey cake, is traditionally not baked at home.
+Not many breads or cakes are any more, unfortunately, and these breakfast beauties are mostly produced commercially.
+But heck, I wouldn't be Dutch if I didn't at least try, and I am glad to say that the homemade version is close enough, or perhaps even better, than the store-bought version.
+Go on, have a try!
+For a gluten-free version, substitute 2 cups (300 grams) of Bob's Red Mill GF flour for the two cups of flour in the recipe.

 Ontbijtkoek